 Rebeca Treviño – Assemblage Artist

-A lifelong collector, Rebeca’s studio is a treasure-trove of children’s toys, vintage tools and other unusual objects.
-My method of working is best characterized by the various roles she has chosen to play, to include that of collector, editor, builder, juxtaposer.
-The artist’s constructions and boxes, delight in things that have been cast-off, giving them new meaning and artistic value.
+A lifelong collector, my studio is a collection of children’s toys, vintage tools and other unusual objects.
+My method of working is best described by the characters I’ve chosen to play, to include that of collector, builder, and juxtaposer.